MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/security-and-privacy-for-site-administration.md

  Schema extensions are not required to run System Center Configuration Manager, but they do create a more secure environment because Configuration Manager clients and site servers can retrieve information from a trusted source.

- If clients are in an untrusted domain, deploy the following site system roles in the clients' domain:
+ If clients are in an untrusted domain, deploy the following site system roles in the clients' domains:

 -   Management point